Share a Yarn

 Amanda Reid - Cycling and Snow Sport

-Amanda Reid is a proud aboriginal woman, 9 time World Champion In Cycling and Snowboarding and a three time Paralympian in two different sports.
-Winning a Gold medal at the 2020 Paralympics to add to her sliver from Rio .
-Amanda is passionate about supporting and promoting people with disabilities, particularly those in Aboriginal communities, letting them know that they are capable and can achieve great things.
-Having been an athlete for many years
+Amanda Reid is a proud aboriginal woman, 13-time World Champion in cycling and snowboarding and a three-time Paralympian in two different sports.
+Winning a gold medal at the 2020 Paralympics to add to her sliver from Rio.
+Amanda is passionate about supporting and promoting people with disabilities, particularly those in Aboriginal communities, letting them know that they are capable and can achieve great things having been an athlete for many years.

 Bianca Crisp - Swimming

-My name is Bianca Crisp and I am a proud descendant of the Wiradjuri people of Cowra, New South Wales.
+My name is Bianca Crisp, and I am a proud descendant of the Wiradjuri people of Cowra, New South Wales.
 I am a competitive open water swimmer, specialising in the 10km marathon swim.
-I was recently selected as a member of the Australian Dolphins Swim Team to represent my country in the 5km swim at the 2023 World Swimming Championships in Fukuoka, Japan.
-Ultimately, my goal is to represent Australia in the 10km at the Paris 2024 and LA 2028 Olympic Games.
+I have represented Australia as a member Australian Dolphins Swim Team in the 5km swim at the 2023 and 2024 World Swimming Championships.
+Ultimately, my goal is to represent Australia in the 10km at the LA 2028 Olympic Games.
 Alongside my athletic pursuits, I am deeply passionate about my studies, graduating from Griffith University in 2022 with a Bachelor of Health Science.
 My aspiration is to pursue the Doctor of Medicine and become a specialised medical practitioner, dedicated to closing the gap and making a positive impact in the lives of First Peoples.

 Bronte Stewart - Cycling